Kazan: Kazan International Airport

-Kazan International Airport is located 26 km from the city center.
+Kazan International Airport is located 26 km from the city centre.
 It is a hub for UVT Aero and Kazan Air Enterprise and hosts eleven air companies.
 The airport is connected with the city by bus route #97 and by a suburban train line.
 There is also the Kazan Borisoglebskoye airfield, home to Kazan Aircraft Production Association, a major aircraft factory, famous in the past as "Aircraft Plant 22" ("22nd Zavod").

 Adjacent to it lies a huge aircraft engines plant ("16th Zavod").
 It produces versions of Tupolev 204 and 214 aircraft.
 In the past an Ilyushin-62, four-engine Russian mainliner, Tupolev-160 "Black Jack" supersonic strategic bomber and Tu-22M tactical bomber were also produced here.
-Both these plants and adjacent workers' housing make a whole city district known as "Aviastroitelny" ("Aircraft Builders").
+Both these plants and adjacent workers' housing make a whole city district known as Aviastroitelny ("Aircraft Builders").